-The General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR), which applies directly in Greece (see Question 1), does not expressly address the sending of unsolicited electronic commercial communications (spam), but it does give data subjects the right to object to personal data processing for direct marketing purposes (Article 21(3), GDPR).
+The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR), which applies directly in Greece (see Question 1), does not expressly address the sending of unsolicited electronic commercial communications (spam), but it does give data subjects the right to object to personal data processing for direct marketing purposes (Article 21(3), GDPR).
 For more on sending spam under the GDPR and the requirement for a legal basis for processing, see Country Q&A, Data Protection in the EU: Overview: Question 19.

-Law 3471/2006 on the Protection of Personal Data and Privacy in the Electronic Telecommunications Sector, as amended (E-Privacy Law) prohibits unsolicited direct marketing of goods or services through email without the recipient's consent.
-Unsolicited communications are generally prohibited if natural or legal persons have registered in opt-out registers, known as the Robinson's List.
-Controllers must check this register before processing data and delete personal data files of anyone listed in the register.
-(Article 11, E-Privacy Law.)
+Law 3471/2006 on the Protection of Personal Data and Privacy in the Electronic Telecommunications Sector, as amended (in Greek) (E-Privacy Law) prohibits unsolicited direct marketing of goods or services through email without the recipient's explicit consent (Article 11, E-Privacy Law).
 Further details of the E-Privacy Law are outside the scope of this Q&A.

-Hellenic Data Protection Authority Directive 2/2011 on Consent Given via Electronic Means (in Greek) provides additional guidance on obtaining consent under the E-Privacy Law.
+The Hellenic Data Protection Authority published additional guidance on obtaining consent under the E-Privacy Law (HDPA: Directive 2/2011 on Consent Given via Electronic Means (March 29, 2011) (in Greek)).